pdfkit/pdfkit/README.md

     kit = PDFKit.new(html, :page_size => 'Letter')
     kit.stylesheets << '/path/to/css/file'

-    # Git an inline PDF
+    # Get an inline PDF
     pdf = kit.to_pdf

     # Save the PDF to a file